matrix-org/matrix-spec-proposals/specification/10_client_server_api.rst

 response.
 This token can be used in the next request to continue where the last request left off.

-All events must be deduplicated based on their event ID (TODO: is this actually a hard requirement in CS v2?)
+All events must be deduplicated based on their event ID.

+..
+TODO
+  is deduplication actually a hard requirement in CS v2?

 ..
 TODO-spec
   Do we ever return multiple events in a single request?